 The importance of the home environment and its effect on literacy development and learning was a key finding and aligns with both seminal and existing research.
 The findings echo the literature which suggests that this happens in two areas: children's prior literacy experiences in the home and parental support once they attend school.
 Some of the children reported limited home literacy experiences, and quantitative measures employed in the study showed where children are in relation to emergent literacy development.
-These findings have clear implications for children in classrooms as instructional phonics programmes do not consider children's emergent literacy skills and behaviours in the context of meaningful literacy experience in order to develop an enjoyment of reading and writing before teaching the technical skills; therefore, 'pedagogies of poverty' that exist in schools with low socio-economic status (Hempel-Jorgensen et al., 2018) need disturbing if all children's needs are to be met - particularly those from marginalised groups.
+These findings have clear implications for children in classrooms as instructional phonics programmes do not consider children's emergent literacy development.
+They also reiterate the importance of supporting children's early literacy skills and behaviours in the context of meaningful literacy experience in order to develop an enjoyment of reading and writing before teaching the technical skills; therefore, 'pedagogies of poverty' that exist in schools with low socio-economic status (Hempel-Jorgensen et al., 2018) need disturbing if all children's needs are to be met - particularly those from marginalised groups.

 Findings also highlight the importance of children's early text experience and its vital role in developing emergent comprehension skills (Dooley and Matthews, 2009).
-In not meeting children where they are, there are clear implications for progress and attainment, and the effect on readeridentities.
+In not meeting children where they are, there are clear implications for progress and attainment, and the effect on reader-identities.
 In light of this, action to address such inequalities should begin at policy level which should seek to work closely with families in order to support children's early literacy development - a key recommendation of the study presented later in the chapter.